 We are working to ensure that as our business grows, our environmental impact does not.
-Our biggest source of carbon emissions is the energy that powers our networks; therefore, we are focused on deploying solutions that drive down energy use, from our cable head-ends, hubs, data centers and street cabinets to the equipment in our customers' homes.
-At the same time, we are innovating through new technologies and operational best practices to conserve energy across our markets and procuring renewable energy in order to reduce our carbon emissions.
+For Scopes 1 and 2, our largest source of carbon emissions is the energy that powers our networks.
+Therefore, we are focused on deploying solutions that reduce energy use, from our cable head-ends and hubs to our data centers and street cabinets.
+At the same time, we are innovating through new technologies and operational best practices to conserve energy across our markets as well as procuring renewable energy in order to reduce our carbon emissions.
+For Scope 3, we are actively working to identify ways to reduce carbon emissions across our full value chain.
+This involves innovations in our products to reduce energy consumption from our equipment in our customers' homes, as well as close cooperation with our key suppliers and partners to align on decarbonization targets and timeframes.